 The Fishermans Bend Development Board was established in 2018 and reappointed in October 2020.
 Together they guide the planning and development of this landmark project for Melbourne.
 The Board will guide engagement with the community, advising on precinct plans and major decisions for Fishermans Bend, supporting the growth of healthy, thriving neighbourhoods while creating new jobs.

 The board will be led by Ms Meredith Sussex AM as Chair.
-Ms Sussex is joined by a team of five experts in planning, industry, finance and transport: Ms Cheryl Batagol PSM, Ms Janet Bolitho, Mr Gary Liddle, Mr Martyn Myer AO and Ms Susan Oliver.
+Ms Sussex is joined by a team of five experts in planning, industry, finance and transport: Ms Cheryl Batagol PSM, Ms Janet Bolitho, Mr Gary Liddle AO, Mr Martyn Myer AO and Ms Susan Oliver.

 The Board will ensure the vision for Fishermans Bend is realised through accountability and good decision-making.

 In addition a Mayors’ Forum has been established with the City of Melbourne and the City of Port Phillip, continuing the strong partnerships and collaboration integral to the success of the area.

 |Meredith Sussex AM is an expert on city planning and chair of the Fishermans Bend Ministerial Advisory Committee.
 She is committed to community engagement in the development and implementation of public policy.|